valery-barysok/session-file-store/README.md

 ## Options

   - `path`               The directory where the session files will be stored.
 Defaults to `./sessions`
   - `ttl`                Session time to live in seconds.
 Defaults to 3600
   - `retries`            The number of retries to get session data from a session file.
 Defaults to 5
   - `factor`             The exponential factor to use for retry.
 Defaults to 1
   - `minTimeout`         The number of milliseconds before starting the first retry.
 Defaults to 50
   - `maxTimeout`         The maximum number of milliseconds between two retries.
 Defaults to 100
+  - `reapIntervalObject` [OUT] Contains intervalObject if reap was scheduled
   - `reapInterval`       Interval to clear expired sessions in seconds or -1 if do not need.
 Defaults to 1 hour
   - `reapAsync`          use distinct worker process for removing stale sessions.
 Defaults to false
   - `reapSyncFallback`   reap stale sessions synchronously if can not do it asynchronously.
 Default to false
   - `logFn`              log messages.
 Defaults to console.log
   - `fallbackSessionFn`  returns fallback session object after all failed retries.
 No defaults
   - `encrypt`            Enables encryption of the session before writing the file and also decryption when reading it.

 ## Usage